tongueroo/shipyard/README.md

 # Shipyard

 This gem provides tasks which helps build a "cache" docker image layer.
 In order to use this you'll need to have both `Dockerfile` and `Dockerfile.cache` files at the root of your project.
+As a trade off for speed the Dockerfile.cache will build most of the project and the Dockerfile simply builds the final delta.

-The shipyard task `rake shipyard:build:cache` will use the `Dockerfile.cache` file to build a docker image and updated the FROM line in the `Dockerfile` with this newly generated docker image.
+The shipyard task `rake shipyard:build:cache` will use the `Dockerfile.cache` file to automatically generate a new docker baseline image.
+It also updates the main Dockerfile FROM line with the name of the newly generated docker image.
+By default, it does this on a remote AWS machine in order to take advantage of the speed of the AWS network for the docker push.

 For example, let's say that `Dockerfile` has this FROM line: